Sorry We Missed You: Plot

-Ricky Turner and his family have been fighting an uphill struggle against debt since the 2008 financial crash.
+Ricky Turner and his family have been fighting an uphill struggle against debt since the 2008 financial crisis.

 With no education or professional training, Ricky is given an opportunity when he is hired to run a franchise as a self-employed delivery driver under the supervision of Maloney, a tough, no-nonsense employer.
-In order to afford a van for the job, Ricky convinces his wife Abbie to sell the family car, even though she uses it in her work as a home care nurse.
+In order to afford a van for the job, Ricky convinces his wife Abby to sell the family car, even though she uses it in her work as a home care nurse.

-The stress of the new job proves to be too great for Ricky.
-He is always under pressure to make his deliveries in time and is fined if he is late or makes mistakes.
-Abbie also finds her work much more demanding without a car and frequently feels upset by the lack of time she is allowed to spend with her patients due to her demanding schedule.
+For Ricky, this new job provides constant stress which he is not enjoying.
+With his job being a delivery driver, he is always under pressure to make his deliveries in time and is fined if he is late or makes mistakes.
+Abby, as well, finds her work much more demanding without a car.
+Due to her demanding schedule, she frequently feels upset by the lack of time she is allowed to spend with her patients.

 During this period, Ricky's rebellious son Seb skips school and often gets into trouble with his use of graffiti.
 Following a fight with his parents, Seb angrily tags over the family portraits during the night.
 When Ricky can't find the keys to his van the next morning, he blames Seb.
 Though Seb denies any wrongdoing, Ricky hits him at the end of a heated argument.
 Liza Jane, Seb's younger sister, later tearfully admits that she hid the keys as she blames Ricky's job for the family's problems.

 Back at work, Ricky is robbed and brutally assaulted while making deliveries.
-While Ricky is in the waiting room at hospital, a furious Maloney phones him and explains that he is facing fines of over £1,000 as his barcode scanner was stolen in the assault.
+While Ricky is in the waiting room at hospital, Maloney phones him and explains that he is facing fines of over £1,000 as his barcode scanner was destroyed in the assault.
 While Seb finally warms up and re-joins the family, a desperate and grievously injured Ricky drives off to work in tears as his family begs him to not leave.